metalshavings/metalshavings/_posts/2015-11-16-BustedCouplings.md

 ![Drive Coupling]({{ site.url }}/public/coupling.png)

 No wonder I'm off a few thousandths.
 I've only been cutting square parts without critical dimensions so the problem here wasn't immediately noticeable.
-As long as your movement involves an even number of axis direction reversals, your parts will 'look' fine for lack of a better word, but micrometers have a way of revealing the truth about them.
+As long as your movement involves an even number of axis direction reversals, your parts will 'look' fine for lack of a better word, but micrometers have a way of revealing the truth.
 On my ~5 inch long part I was losing 4 thousandths on the X, and a whopping 50 thousandths across 2 inches on the Y.  I suspect the Y axis, with its thud, will have two of the sacrificial teeth broken rather than just the one as you can see here on the X coupling.

 Since I need two there's no reason in only ordering that many, I went ahead and ordered replacements for all three shafts/motors.